Muzzbuzz24/5YN-PerformativeComplexity-Killer/README.md

 A pattern of simplistic, trope-driven narratives in AI chatbot threads, that of **Performantive Complexity**-wherein attempts to model complex phenenomena, quantify abstract concepts, or distill core mechanisms are met with dismissive claims of reductionism, dehumanization, or simplistic thinking-mirror real-world sophistry prevalent in modern political discourse.

-This repository archives the mechanism and offers a framework and prompt to successfully detect and counter this type of rhetoric.
+This repository archives the mechanism, offering a prompt to successfully detect and counter this type of rhetoric.

 ## About